SLURM

 SLURM_NNODES Number of nodes allocated to job

 Each of these environment variables can be referenced from a SLURM batch script using the $ symbol before the name of the variable (e.g. echo $SLURM_JOBID).
-A full list of SLURM environment variables can be found here: http://slurm.schedmd.com/sbatch.html#lbAF
+A full list of SLURM environment variables that are set for a job can be found here: http://slurm.schedmd.com/sbatch.html#lbAK

 salloc: Waiting for resource configuration